Back to School Mr. Bean: Part Two

 In the chemistry lab, Bean experiments with numerous chemicals and causes an explosion.
 He then joins an art class and starts drawing a bowl of fruit, but the bowl is soon replaced with a nude model.
 Shocked and unwilling to draw any further, Bean makes clay pots at the potter's wheel and places them on the model's breasts, allowing him to draw her without feeling embarrassed.

 During a judo class, Bean overtakes the instructor by pushing him to the ground and rolling him up in a mat.
 Upon changing back into his regular attire, Bean finds that he is wearing another person's trousers and searches for his own.
 He finds a man in the restroom wearing them and forcibly pulls the trousers off the man's legs.

 Bean then leaves the school and notices his Mini in the car park, but stops to buy a cupcake from a cake stall.
 As he eats the cupcake, a giant Chieftain tank crushes his Mini as part of a demonstration.
 Realising what has just occurred, Bean drops his cupcake and tearfully inspects the wreckage, only to find that the Mini's padlock is unharmed.
 He smiles and walks away.

+Extended Scenes

+Marching

+Mr. Bean is ready to go inside, but suddenly, an army of men are marching to him.
+He tries to escape through a door, but it is looked.
+He asks a person inside to help him, just as the army men are almost at Mr. Bean they turn around and march away.
+Then Mr. Bean walks off too, and tells the person at the door everything is ok and now he doesn't need help.

+Playing With Matches

+Someone is putting glue on matches for a display.
+Mr. Bean hands him a match, but it is on fire.
+The guy quickly blows it out, as Mr. Bean runs away.

 Continuity

 While Bean's Mini is crushed in this episode, he is shown to have obtained a new one in "Goodnight Mr Bean".
-It is possible that this new Mini was the one intended for destruction by the tank and that Bean stole it for himself.

-In "The Best Bits of Mr. Bean", Bean finds parts of his destroyed Mini in his attic.
+In "The Best Bits of Mr. Bean", Bean finds parts of his destroyed Mini in his loft.